Accounting software – Advantages and Disadvantages

 • need it to produce management accounts?

-• Does your accountant also have the software to allow easy production of your end of year accounts and sharing of data?
+• Does your accountant also have the software to allow easy production of your end-of-year accounts and sharing of data?

 • need stock control?